jiannan-xu/jiannan-xu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a fourth-year Ph.D.
-Candidate in Operations Management at the Robert H. Smith School of Business, University of Maryland, affiliated with the Institute for Trustworthy AI in Law & Society ([TRAILS](https://www.trails.umd.edu)) and the Language Science Center ([LSC](https://languagescience.umd.edu)).
-I am very fortunate to be advised by Professor [Wedad J. Elmaghraby](https://www.rhsmith.umd.edu/directory/wedad-j-elmaghraby).
-I received my Bachelor’s degree in Financial Management and Mathematical Statistics from Xiamen University and a Master’s degree in Applied Statistics from the University of Michigan-Ann Arbor.
+I am a fourth-year Ph.D. candidate in Operations Management at the Robert H. Smith School of Business, University of Maryland.
+I am affiliated with the Institute for Trustworthy AI in Law & Society ([TRAILS](https://www.trails.umd.edu)) and the Language Science Center ([LSC](https://languagescience.umd.edu)).
+I am fortunate to be advised by Professor [Wedad J. Elmaghraby](https://www.rhsmith.umd.edu/directory/wedad-j-elmaghraby).
+Prior to my doctoral studies, I earned a dual Bachelor’s degree in Financial Management and Mathematical Statistics from Xiamen University, and a Master’s degree in Applied Statistics from the University of Michigan–Ann Arbor.

 Research Interests
 ======